 Analysis of the Transportation Systems system development process

-In the first step, MES interviewed key Transportation Systems staff and analysed existing documentation and process descriptions.
-A deeper investigation then sought to clarify whether the Thales system development methodology and its system modelling tool were suitable and implementation-ready in the railway sector.
+In the first step, MES interviewed key Transportation Systems staff and analyzed existing documentation and process descriptions.
+A deeper investigation then sought to clarify whether the Thales system development methodology and its system modeling tool were suitable and implementation-ready in the railway sector.
 An accompanying study was designed to show how model-based design of railway systems can contribute to fulfilling the railway sector-specific requirements of the CENELEC development framework.
-Finally, model-based design guidelines from the automotive sector were analysed and assessed as to their applicability as modelling guidelines for system models in the railway sector.
+Finally, model-based design guidelines from the automotive sector were analyzed and assessed as to their applicability as modeling guidelines for system models in the railway sector.

 A solution for Thales Transportation Systems